guptaaryan16/mlx_llm.cpp/docs/Module.md

 Further any new submodule will be registered as `Module::register_submodule` method.

 Now you can create a `Module::forward` method that can take in arguments like an `mlx::core::array` and give an output.

+#### Creating Custom Modules:
+For custom modules, due to the advantages in using `std::shared_ptr` as it is quite similar to python and can be really easy to implement by any programmer, we tend to use the API